 This is the reason why I pulled the trigger on getting rehoused Kodak Vision 3 135 films.
 Even though the price for development is higher due to the coating spoiling the chemicals, I ended up buying 5 rolls of Kodak Vision 3:

 - 1 roll of Kodak Vision 3 50D

 - 3 rolls of Kodak Vision 3 250D

 - 1 roll of Kodak Vision 3 500T

-Using my trustworthy Leica M6 and Summicron 50mm E39, I went to Phu Quoc to shoot and experiment these renown Kodak Vision Stock.
+Using my trustworthy Leica M6 and Summicron 50mm E39, I went to Phu Quoc to shoot and experiment with these renown Kodak Vision stocks.

-50mm is my favorite focal length, I believe having a natural perspective is a must to convey a relatable experience.
-It basically give you the impression of being there as opposed to analyzing a picture.
+50mm is my favorite focal length, and I believe having a natural perspective is a must to convey a relatable experience.
+It basically gives you the impression of being there as opposed to analyzing a picture.

 The Scanning Process

 The rolls have been sent to Lab 36 in Hanoi.
-As far as I know, they are using a Fuji Frontier SP3000.
-Thats what I got from the EXIF Data on the jpg scans anyway.
-I would personally prefer using a Nortisu HS-1800 and scan them myself but these old machines are quite expensive these days.
+As far as I know, they are using a Fujitsu Frontier SP3000.
+Thats what I got from the EXIF data on the jpg scans anyway.
+I would personally prefer using a Nortisu HS-1800 and scanning them myself, but these old machines are quite expensive these days.

-The price for developing Kodak Vision 3 is a two times higher than usual : 60,000 vnd instead of 30,000 vnd for a traditional color film.
-Which is still relatively cheap compare to France.
+The price for developing Kodak Vision 3 is two times higher than usual: 60,000 VND instead of 30,000 VND for a traditional color film.
+Which is still relatively cheap compared to France.